lmcjt37/squidly/README.md

 ***********
 - User tracking and Tracking Mode.
 - Quick links to Top 100, Q&A and Docs.
-- Regular 15 minute updates or refresh by button.
 - Search by Name or Rank, including a filtered search.